PhD in Educational Psychology

 - Minimum English Competency Test Score

-- TOEFL 550 (paper-based); 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (iBT Internet-based), or equivalent.
-Note: Total score is higher than the sum of the subscores.
-OR,
+- TOEFL 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (iBT Test), or equivalent.
+Note: Total score is higher than the sum of the subscores; 60, with subscores of Reading 19, Listening 17, Writing 21 (revised Paper-Delivered Test), OR,

 - IELTS 6.5, with subscores of 6.0 for all four subscores, or equivalent, OR,

 - PTE-Academic 54, with subscores of Reading 51, Listening 47, Speaking 53, and Writing 56.